Electronic Pleasure (song)

-"Electronic Pleasure" is a song by English electronic music group N-Trance, featuring vocals from Gillian Wisdom, Viveen Wray and rap by Ricardo da Force.
+"Electronic Pleasure" is a song by English electronic music group N-Trance, featuring vocals from Gillian Wisdom and Viveen Wray, and rap by Ricardo da Force.
 Released in February 1996 by label All Around the World as the fourth and last single from the group's debut album by the same name (1995), it was the follow-up to their successful cover of "Stayin' Alive".
 It is written by Dale Longworth and Kevin O'Toole with da Force, and produced by Longworth and O'Toole.
 The song peaked at number two in Israel, number nine in Scotland and number eleven on the UK Singles Chart.
 Additionally, it was a top-20 hit in Italy and a top-30 hit in France, peaking at numbers 17 and 23, respectively.
-The accompanying music video was directed by Steve Price.
+The accompanying music video was directed by Steve Price and filmed in Surrey, the UK.

 Critical reception

 Maria Jimenez from Music & Media described the song as a "spacious electro pop dance number".
-A reviewer from Music Week gave it three out of five.
+A reviewer from Music Week gave it a score of three out of five.
 Music Week editor Alan Jones added, "It features the same guests, vocalist Gillian Wisdom and rapper Ricardo da Force, but is an edgy Euro-style dance track more like the earlier N-Trance hits."
 James Hyman from the Record Mirror Dance Update gave it four out of five, writing, "N-Trance must be commended for musical versatility: after screaming rave and obvious yet effective disco pastiche they hit back with high-end Euro that echoes Snap's 'Rhythm Is a Dancer'."

 James Hamilton named it an "Gillian Wisdom wailed Euro-style raver" in his weekly Record Mirror dance column.
 Helen Lamont from Smash Hits gave the single four out of five, writing, "'Electronic Pleasure' makes a move away from the 70's disco tomfoolery of 'Stayin' Alive', back toward the serious business of making fine dance toons.
 No top bleep-bleep-twiddle like 'Set You Free' here though, as the lads mix their rave heritage with Ricardo da Force's rap vocals and come up with a KLF-type sound.
 N-Trance: Justified Ancients of Rave Music.
 Uh-huh."